keithalewis/papers/capm/epst.md

 when unwinding at the end of the period.
 This definition does not require a measure on $\Omega$.

-The one-period fundamental
+The one-period Fundamental
-theorem of asset pricing states there is no model arbitrage if and only if there exists a positive measure $\Pi$ on $\Omega$ with
+Theorem of Asset Pricing states there is no model arbitrage if and only if there exists a positive measure $\Pi$ on $\Omega$ with
 $x = \int_\Omega X(\omega)\,d\Pi(\omega)$.
 We assume $X$ is
 bounded, as it is in the real world, and $\Pi$ is finitely additive.